fe-data/fe-docs/docs/apps/admin.rst

 Tools
 ^^^^^
 #.
 Sales dashboard.
 #.
 Scan a ticket to see its details.
 This is an informational scan only.
+It also requires order details permission
 #.
 Show and delete logging entries.
 #.
 Maintain email lists / closed user groups.
 #.
 Show, add, modify and delete webhooks.